beeware/briefcase/docs/tutorials/tutorial-0-Android.rst

 * We need gradle installed https://gradle.org/
 * The Android SDK and installation guid can be found at https://developer.android.com/studio/index.html
 * Ensure that the path to Android sdk is found.
-* THATS IT YOU ARE READY TO GO!

 Start a new project Using the Beeware Tool Kit